by Vince Emery

 Tuesday, November 22: CNN's Moneyline program looks at the issue.
 Steve Smith of Intel says the Pentium processor's problem is minor.

 Thursday, November 24 (Thanksgiving holiday): The New York Times runs a story by John Markoff, CIRCUIT FLAW CAUSES PENTIUM CHIP TO MISCALCULATE, INTEL ADMITS.
 In the story, an Intel spokesman says the company is still sending out the flawed chips.
-A similar story by the Associated Press is printed by more than 200 newspapers and run on radio and television news.
+A similar story by the Associated Press is printed by more than 200 newspapers and runs on radio and television news.
 Intel Applications Support Manager Ken Hendren posts a message on America Online and the Internet, revealing that Intel has no one providing customer support on the Internet.
 Intel seems unaware of the solidity of opinion on the Net about the Pentium processor's flaw.
 At this point, an offer by Intel to replace any flawed Pentium chips would have smoothed the waters.
 Instead, Intel makes an offer to replace a Pentium chip only after Intel had determined you used the chip in an application in which it would cause a problem.
 Intel customers are irate.
 The chip hits the fan.

 Friday, November 25: This weekend, the Internet's humor newsgroups sprout Pentium jokes.

 Sunday, November 27: A notice appears on the Internet newsgroup comp.sys.intel, from Intel's president, Dr. Andrew Grove, but bearing someone else's "return address".
-(Dr. Grove's original posting)

-This posting has two problems.
+This posting creates two problems:

 Monday, November 28: Internet newsgroups are flooded with furious messages such as, "Having conclusively demonstrated themselves utterly unworthy of the public's trust, they still seem unable to comprehend what that means."
 No one from Intel responds to these posts.